 Winter is also known as the perfect time for a city break, which is why you should seriously consider Dublin in winter.
 Dublin is one of the busiest cities in Europe during the prime season, so winter is the perfect opportunity to explore and head to many Irish bucket list destinations, without the crowds.
 On that note.

 There is a huge Dublin bucket list of attractions you will want to see but visiting in the warmer months limits the number of sights you will have time for.
 However, because there are far fewer tourists in Ireland during winter, you’re not going to face crowds anywhere you go.
 This means no queues into attractions, no packed bars, no chattering crowds heaving along sidewalks or ruining picturesque tourist destinations, and no waiting for dinner reservations.

 You’ll be able to do far more, and see so much more of the country.
 As long as you wrap up, it’s probably the best way to experience the culture.

 You’re not going to get that cold

 First things first, it’s still winter, so don’t expect sunny days and shorts.
 Balance out your expectations, people.

 But for many people, especially those across the ocean in America, Ireland is actually warmer than where they’ve come from.

 You’re also not likely to face snow, (though there will be a lot of rain) so if you’re looking to escape the drifts, Ireland is a great destination for that.

-Plus, there are plenty of indoor attractions in Ireland as well such as the Guiness Storehouse, Kilmainham Gaol Museum or Irish Whiskey Museum.
+Plus, there are plenty of indoor attractions in Ireland as well such as the Guinness Storehouse, Kilmainham Gaol Museum, or Irish Whiskey Museum.